Suspect in Washington state standoff in custody, was wearing body armor

 Authorities have arrested a heavily armed suspect who took multiple hostages and barricaded himself inside a business in Parkland, Washington late Thursday evening.

 The suspect was wearing body armor and taken into custody after exchanging gunfire with police, authorities said.
-He is believed to have been hit by a round from police.
+He was struck once in the vest, but sustained no serious injuries.

 There are no further injuries or suspects, police said.

-Multiple law enforcement agencies assisted in the active shooter situation, which police believe began as an attempted robbery, KIRO 7 reported.
+The incident began around 8:30 p.m. when multiple law enforcement agencies responded to an active shooter situation, which police believe began as an attempted robbery, KIRO 7 reported.